Jspsun/MinimalReactBoilerPlate/Readme.md

 - babel support
 - prop type checking
 - eslint (using airbnb's config)
+- Easy to use scripts for production builds

 ## Using the boilerplate
 1. Clone the repo